Part 2 of

 What to expect…

-a shorter in-person festival to build upon the work and inspiration of Part 1 – 2021’s online festival;
+a shorter in-person festival to build upon the work and inspiration of Part 1; focusing on live performance and worship.

-Every four years, the Moravian Music Foundation (MMF) sponsors a week-long music festival to celebrate Moravian music, explore the history of Moravian music, to teach and share, and to explore new avenues and directions in music.
+Every four years, the Moravian Music Foundation (MMF) sponsors a multi-day music festival to celebrate Moravian music, explore the history of Moravian music, to teach and share, and to explore new avenues and directions in music.

 Hundreds more will attend and enjoy the many performances of both new and historic Moravian music in the concert venues of Central Church and Foy Hall.

 Moravian Music Festivals are a learning opportunity for singers, instrumentalists, and directors (Moravian and non-Moravian).
 They are full of practical ideas, skills, and techniques for the musician, the musical group, and the congregation.

 Concurrently, there will be a children’s summer music program and a youth program!

 Participants will choose tracks for choral, wind instruments, and/or handbells.
 Each day will be comprised of workshops and rehearsals for ensembles, handbells, orchestras, and lots of singing, with special moments for worship, fellowship, and reflection.
-Each evening will begin with a band prelude, and culminate with featured concerts by the Chorus and Orchestra, Concert Band, Chamber music ensembles.
-The Festival will also have _________.
+Some evenings will begin with a band prelude, and culminate with featured concerts by the Chorus and Orchestra, Concert Band, and other smaller music ensembles.

 The concerts will be free and open to the public, and we hope you will join us.
 Audiences will experience a wide range of repertoire, from sacred band chorales to contemporary songs; from concert anthems with orchestra to new arrangements for concert band!

 One of the greatest benefits of registering for the 26th Festival will be the opportunity to work with wonderful conductors, composers, singers, and instrumentalists, highly acclaimed in their individual disciplines.
 For the upcoming festival, we are proud to bring in several leading conductors: Dr. John Sinclair, professor of music at Rollins College and Artistic Director of the Bach Festival Society of Winter Park, FL.
-Allen Frank, of Liberty High School, with years of professional and teaching experience. ___will lead the children’s music program.
-Jan Harke is will lead the Handbell Program.
-Don Kemmerer, director of the BAM Trombone Choir, for over ____ years, will lead the Festival Trombone Choir.
+Allen Frank, of Liberty High School, with years of professional performing and teaching experience.
+Sarah Hriniak and Myra Jones will lead the children’s music program and ACTS musical theater.
+Jan Harke will lead the Handbell Program.
+Don Kemmerer will lead the Festival Trombone Choir.
+The Rev. Nola R. Knouse, Ph.D. will be Music Director of the Festival.